moleculerjs/moleculer-cli/README.md

 # With TCP transporter
 moleculer connect

-# With NATS transporter
+# With NATS transporter (you need to install NATS lib globally with `npm i nats -g` command)
 moleculer connect nats://localhost:4222

-# With Redis transporter
+# With Redis transporter (you need to install NATS lib globally with `npm i ioredis -g` command)
 moleculer connect redis://localhost

-# With MQTT transporter
+# With MQTT transporter (you need to install NATS lib globally with `npm i mqtt -g` command)
 moleculer connect mqtt://localhost
 ```